-- Workcover Queensland also provides information on workplace risk management and COVID-19, including the use of personal protective equipment (PPE) and workers' compensation.
+- Workcover Queensland also answers frequently asked questions and provides information on workplace risk management and COVID-19, including the use of personal protective equipment (PPE) and workers' compensation.

 - The Department of Home Affairs has translated a range of COVID-19 information and resources into a variety of languages.